bhctest123/soberlivingappcom-new/src/content/blog/what-you-need-to-know-about-opening-a-sober-living-home-in-south-dakota.md

 ---
-title: "Sober Living App - What You Need to Know About Opening a Sober Living Home in South Dakota"
+title: 'What You Need to Know About Opening a Sober Living Home in South Dakota'
 description: "Opening a sober living home in South Dakota?
 Learn about high demand, current regulations, potential laws & unique 24/7 Sobriety Program."
 date: 2023-02-14
 author: "Ben Weiss"